A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: RCDT-POD for model order reduction

-The time integration is performed using an implicit first order Euler scheme.
+The time integration is performed using an implicit first-order Euler scheme.
+The data set exhibits the wave travelling across the domain from left to right during the time series.

-The data set exhibits the wave shown travelling across the domain from left to right during the time series.
-There is a considerable difference in the physical POD between the two different results.
-At 20 modes the physical POD is relatively accurate when compared with the original data, however when reducing the number of modes the physical POD struggles to capture the shape of the original wave.
-This is in contrast to the RCDT-POD, which retains more of the shape of the original when only using 5 modes for reconstruction.
-The result improves slightly for 20 modes, but the majority of the shape is captured in the first few modes unlike in the physical case.
-This is made clear in \cref{fig:multi_ROM_Modes} where the decay of the POD singular values for the RCDT-POD case is much quicker than in the physical and FFT space cases.
+\Cref{fig:multi_ROM} shows the reconstruction of a single snapshot of the volume fraction in physical space (first two rows) and RCDT space (third and fourth row) with five (first and third row), and ten (second and fourth row) POD modes.
+The original snapshot is shown on the left, the reconstructed image in the centre, and the logarithm of the absolute error in the third column.
+There is a considerable difference in the physical space POD between five and ten modes.
+With ten modes, as expected, the physical space POD perfectly reproduces the image; however, when reducing the number of modes, the physical space POD struggles to capture the shape of the original wave.
+This is in contrast to the RCDT-POD, which retains more of the shape of the original when only five modes are used for reconstruction, although affected by the intrinsic RCDT error.
+The result improves slightly for ten modes, but most of the shape is captured in the first few modes, unlike in the case of physical space.
+This is made clear in \cref{fig:multi_ROM_Modes} where the decay of the POD singular values for the RCDT-POD case is much quicker than in the physical space case.
+However, this does not necessarily result in a lower overall error as it does not consider the intrinsic error in the RCDT/iRCDT transform.

-Another clear difference in the RCDT-POD is the appearance of edge-bound errors around the wave along the bounds of the domain, especially in the bottom corners.
-This is a consequence of the RCDT transform algorithm requiring a zero value in the first array position (this is set by the algorithm in the CDT when requiring the input to be a probability density function).
-Future work on this example will test the effect of adding a padding region around the data before it is used in the RCDT-POD methodology to evaluate whether adding padding, and then removing it in post-processing, will help reduce the errors around the edge of the domain (due to the zero value being set outside of the area of interest, and then any error caused by this at the domain edges being removed).
-There is also the possibility of using other forms of pre- and post-processing such as thresholds and edge detection, which may improve results in certain cases.
+The RCDT-POD results, in fact, see the appearance of edge-bound errors around the wave along the boundaries of the domain, especially in the bottom corners.
+Future work on this example will test the effect of adding a padding region around the data or using other forms of pre- and post-processing, such as thresholds and edge detection, which may improve results in certain cases.
+In conclusion, RCDT is usually better at capturing the geometric features and reducing the number of modes required to capture those.
+However, it might introduce non-physical geometrical features.
+We suppose that this fact might be caused by the intrinsic errors.
+More numerical experiments should be performed to have a clearer picture of the method's positive and negative features.